I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Methodology

 \section{Methodology}

 In this section, we initially provide a concise overview of the implicit image segmentation problem.
-Following that, we proceed to elaborate on the pipeline of the proposed I-MedSAM.
-Finally, we further elucidate the novel designs introduced in I-MedSAM.
+Then, we proceed to elaborate on the pipeline of I-MedSAM.
+Finally, we elucidate the novel designs introduced in I-MedSAM.